 In Planning, the Youth Coordinator assists the Workforce Development Director in the development of Comprehensive State Plan and subsequent annual updates for policies and services to be provided.
 The Youth Coordinator attends all statewide YouthLeads and NCWorks Superuser meetings to assure that the Local Area remains currents on system updates, changes, challenges, and best practices for Youth Programs throughout the State.
-For technical assistance to the contractors, the Youth Coordinator conducts monthly NCWorks

-OnLine system reviews both randomly and during the times of invoice receipts to assure compliance with eligibility determination and reporting requirements.
+For technical assistance to the contractors, the Youth Coordinator conducts monthly NCWorks OnLine system reviews both randomly and during the times of invoice receipts to assure compliance with eligibility determination and reporting requirements.
 Training is provided for Youth Contractors at least quarterly, and any information that is pertinent for Youth Operators are conveyed either via Policy Statement (Local Area) or presented via email or at Career Center weekly On-Staff Meetings.
-The Youth Coordinator is also a part of the NC Works Career Center Leadership Team in order to assure that Youth Services are in alignment with the local NCWorks Career Center.
+The Youth Coordinator is also a part of the NC Works Career Center.
 The employee conducts an Annual Comprehensive monitoring review to assure that all policies, MIS changes, records are in place.
 In the event of the need of a corrective action, the Youth Coordinator works with the Service Provider in the correction of files, systems, and policies.

-- b.
-If yes, please provide a response to the following - a) Provide the committee's purpose/vision.
+b.
+If yes, please provide a response to the following

+a) Provide the committee's purpose/vision.